LuisGM117/LuisGM117/README.md

-- 🔭 I’m currently working on finishing my college degree
+- 🔭 I’m currently looking for a remote work! 🧑‍💻
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and React ⚛️
 - 👯 I’m looking to collaborate on web development
 - 💬 Ask me about python, java, videogames and soccer
 - 📫 How to reach me: luis_7gm@outlook.com